hsoudry/cranfieldgroupproject2016/README.md

 2/ Execute the install.sh file.
 You will need an active internet connection.
 If prompted, enter your sudo password.

+3/ Enter the following line in the terminal : `chmod u+x cranfieldgroupproject` to make the file executable.

-3/ To run the software, run the cranfieldgroupproject file.
+4/ To run the software, run the cranfieldgroupproject file.